c4tom/DreamDevBox/docs/readings/available-container.rst

 Additional container
 ====================

-Additional container that are not yet integrated into the Devilbox intranet are also available.
+Additional container that are not yet integrated into the DreamDevBox intranet are also available.
 Those container come via ``docker-compose.override.yml`` and must explicitly be enabled.
 They are disabled by default to prevent accidentally starting too many container and making your computer unresponsive.